-In recent years, three-dimensional graphene-based materials (3D GBMs) have been 71 attracting increasing attention, since they not only maintain the excellent properties of 72 graphene, but also enhance the practical application potential of graphene.
-Moreover, 73 74 another important merit is the integrated morphology of graphene-based monolith, making it easy for manipulation and convenient for separation in the practical 75 application, as well as preventing the release of graphene nanosheets and their 76 environmental risk.[37]
-Due to these advantages, 3D GBMs have been emerged as 77 promising supports for catalysis.
-For instance, they have been extensively used as 78 electrocatalysts in energy field to sovle the energy shortage.[43,44] Likewise, they 79 have exhibited great potential in organic pollutants degradation for water pollution 80 treatment.[44,ACCaepdt teldmenMathulasGranspate also shown 81 good capacity for organic pollutants adsorption,[42] which is conducive to enhance 82 catalytic degradation performance.
-In this special review, we mainly highlight their 83 catalytic performance on organic dyes degradation.
-In order to utilize the potential of 84 3D GBMs in catalysis for organic dyes removal, it is critical to possess the 85 technologies of large-scale production of graphene monolith.
-To date, a great deal of 86 work has been done to explore the integration approaches for the fabrication of 3D 87 GBMs.
-The synthesis and applications of 3D GBMs have been highlighted in several 88 reviews.[41,42,47] However, we note that an all-round overview of the application of 89 3D GBMs supported catalysts focused on the degradation of organic dyes in 90 environment field is still absent.
-In order to understand the feasibility of 3D GBMs for 91

-92 organic dyes removal, this review article presents the recent advances related to the 93 synthesis and the dyes degradation of 3D GBMs supported catalysts, as well as the 94 influence factors on the catalytic efficiency.
-Herein, we deem that this review will 95 provide theoretical basis and valuable insights for the application and special design 96 of 3D GBMs for pollutants removal.
-Meanwhile, the challenges and outlooks are also 97 offered to expect the better future applications of 3D GBMs in the catalysis field.
+In recent years, three-dimensional graphene-based materials (3D GBMs) have been attracting increasing attention, since they not only maintain the excellent properties of graphene, but also enhance the practical application potential of graphene.
+Moreover, another important merit is the integrated morphology of graphene-based monolith, making it easy for manipulation and convenient for separation in the practical application, as well as preventing the release of graphene nanosheets and their environmental risk [37].
+Due to these advantages, 3D GBMs have been emerged as promising supports for catalysis.
+For instance, they have been extensively used as electrocatalysts in energy field to sovle the energy shortage [43,44].
+Likewise, they have exhibited great potential in organic pollutants degradation for water pollution treatment [45,46].
+What needs to be mentioned is that 3D GBMs have also shown good capacity for organic pollutants adsorption [42], which is conducive to enhance catalytic degradation performance.
+In this special review, we mainly highlight their catalytic performance on organic dyes degradation.
+In order to utilize the potential of 3D GBMs in catalysis for organic dyes removal, it is critical to possess the technologies of large-scale production of graphene monolith.
+To date, a great deal of work has been done to explore the integration approaches for the fabrication of 3D GBMs.
+The synthesis and applications of 3D GBMs have been highlighted in several reviews [41,42,47].
+However, we note that an all-round overview of the application of 3D GBMs supported catalysts focused on the degradation of organic dyes in environment field is still absent.
+In order to understand the feasibility of 3D GBMs for organic dyes removal, this review article presents the recent advances related to the synthesis and the dyes degradation of 3D GBMs supported catalysts, as well as the influence factors on the catalytic efficiency.
+Herein, we deem that this review will provide theoretical basis and valuable insights for the application and special design of 3D GBMs for pollutants removal.
+Meanwhile, the challenges and outlooks are also offered to expect the better future applications of 3D GBMs in the catalysis field.

-98 2.
-The potential of 3D GBMs as catalysts support
+2. The potential of 3D GBMs as catalysts support

 The catalytic materials play a pivotal role in various fields.
-Excitingly, they have 99 made significant contributions in environment pollutants removal.
-So far, a large 100 number of catalytic materials such as transition metals, metal oxides, and hybrid 101 composites have already been widely used for organic pollutants degradation.
-[48-50] 102 However, the precamps to end ted Manual Scally in Pstitable for the 103 practical applications.
-In order to overcome the limitations, it is necessary to explore 104 feasible solid surfaces as supports for pure catalysts with the purpose of easy 105 separation and recycling.
-The superiority of graphene gels such as hydrogels and 106 aerogels (foams or sponges) makes them promising for catalytic materials 107 development.[41,42] In the following sections, the potential of 3D GBMs in 108 environmental application as catalytic materials is discussed.
-109 is imperative to develop simple and efficient preparation methods.
-Hitherto, the 114 general synthetic strategies reported in the literatures can be mainly classified into 115 three categories, including self-assembly approach, template-directed approach, and 116 other approaches.[37]
-Among these techniques, the "bottom up" self-assembly 117 approach of graphene oxide (GO) has been regarded as one of the powerful strategies 118 to integrate nanostructure building blocks into macroscopic materials.
-Since it is 119 cost-effective, high-yield, and adjustable, solution-based reduction of GO is regarded 120 as a well-developed self-assembly approach to induce the gelation.[51]
-In this part, 121 we will summarize the common synthetic methods, namely, hydrothermal reduction, 122 chemical reduction, and metal ion induced self-assembly that require the GO as 123 precursor.
-124
+Excitingly, they have made significant contributions in environment pollutants removal.
+So far, a large number of catalytic materials such as transition metals, metal oxides, and hybrid composites have already been widely used for organic pollutants degradation [48-50].
+However, the pure catalysts constructed as powder are usually not suitable for the practical applications.
+In order to overcome the limitations, it is necessary to explore feasible solid surfaces as supports for pure catalysts with the purpose of easy separation and recycling.
+The superiority of graphene gels such as hydrogels and aerogels (foams or sponges) makes them promising for catalytic materials development [41,42].
+In the following sections, the potential of 3D GBMs in environmental application as catalytic materials is discussed.

-110 2.1 Efficient preparation methods
+2.1.
+Efficient preparation methods